Strategy ONE

 Example: For the Customer_ID column, the description is Unique identifier for each customer

-In a bot, you can edit the dataset and column descriptions.
+In an agent, you can edit the dataset and column descriptions.
 You can add examples, units, or clarifications.
-Enhance the automatically-generated descriptions to provide richer context, which helps the bot interpret ambiguous user queries and resolve synonyms or jargon specific to the dataset.
+Enhance the automatically-generated descriptions to provide richer context, which helps the agent interpret ambiguous user queries and resolve synonyms or jargon specific to the dataset.
 For example, you can add that the Revenue column uses the U.S. dollar and that NW in the Region column means Northwest.
 If the QTY column is described as Quality, edit it to the correct definition of Quantity.
 In a healthcare dataset, the Procedure_Code column is described as A code representing procedures.
 You can refine it to A standardized code (ICD-10) representing medical procedures performed during patient visits.

 2. Click the Data panel .